CCI-MOC/rhosp-director-config/README.md

   Contains post-deploy actions that take care of:

   - Finalizing the network configuration for br-ex
-  - Creating the necessary keystone resources to support federation authentication
+  - Creating the necessary keystone resources to support openid federation
+  - Creating some Nova flavors

 - `templates/swift-external.yaml`